foxcpp/maddy/docs/seclevels.md

 this way - the delivery is failed (or deferred if there was a temporary error when checking policies).

-Below is the table summarizing the security level values defined by maddy and protection they offer.
+Below is the table summarizing the security level values defined in maddy and protection they offer.

 | MX/TLS level  | None | Encrypted | Authenticated        |